orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/userManual/themes/pebble.md

 [Pebble Source Documentation]({{pebbleUrl}}/guide/basic-usage#variables)

 When rendering a template or precompiling page content, Orchid passes a number of variables that can be used for logic or for printing directly to the screen.
-Generally speaking, everytime you render with Pebble, you will have the following variables available to work with:
+Generally speaking, every time you render with Pebble, you will have the following variables available to work with:

 | Variable Name | Description |